JamesChards/go-telemetry/README.md

 func main() {
     logger := telemetry.NewLogger("cli")

-    logger.SetDriverWithName("cli") // Set CLI as the output driver
+    // in case when you need to change the driver logger.SetDriverWithName("json") // Set JSON as the output driver

     // Add tags
     logger.AddTag("environment", "production")